UnosquareCOE/graduate-challenge/java/README.md

 You should see the Gradle version information, confirming that Gradle is installed and available.

-### Running the Java Application
+## Running the Java Application

 To run the Java service using the Gradle wrapper, follow these steps:

-- Navigate to the root directory of your Java service project in the terminal.
+- Navigate to the root directory of your Java service project in the terminal/command line.
+For this repository the command would be:
   - `cd java`

 1. Run the following command to install the services dependencies: `gradle dependencies`
 2. Run the following command to start up the application: `gradle run`

-The app should now start running on: `http://localhost:4567`
+The app should now be available at: `http://localhost:4567`

 Happy coding :)